-In June 2019, we, Bayer and Bayer CropScience LP, or BCS, also committed to the formation of a joint venture, conditioned on terms set forth in a commitment agreement, or Commitment Agreement, among us, BCS and a newly formed Delaware limited liability company, or Oerth.
-In July 2019, following the expiration of the applicable waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, we consummated the formation of the joint venture in which we and BCS each received an ownership interest in Oerth initially representing 50% of the ownership interests.
-Oerth was formed for the purpose of researching, developing and commercializing PROTAC targeted protein degraders, or PROTAC Products, for applications in the field of agriculture.
-A 15% ownership interest of Oerth was reserved for the future grant of incentive units to service providers of Oerth.
+In July 2019, we, Bayer and Bayer CropScience LP, or BCS, formed a joint venture, Oerth Bio, initially a Delaware limited liability company.
+We and BCS each received an initial ownership interest in Oerth Bio representing 50% of the ownership interests.
+Oerth Bio was formed for the purpose of researching, developing and commercializing PROTAC targeted protein degraders, or PROTAC Products, for applications in the field of agriculture.
+A 15% ownership interest of Oerth Bio was reserved for the future grant of incentive units to employees and service providers of Oerth Bio and, as a result, the Company's ownership interest totaled 45.0%, 46.5% and 48.4% as of December 31, 2023, 2022 and 2021, respectively, as a result of vested incentive units.

-In exchange for their ownership interests in Oerth, we made an in-kind intellectual property contribution to Oerth and BCS made an in-kind intellectual property contribution to Oerth.
-In addition, BCS made a \$56.0 million total cash commitment to Oerth, or the Total Cash Commitment, \$16.0 million of which BCS contributed to Oerth in connection with the JV closing.
+In exchange for the ownership interests in Oerth Bio, we made an in-kind intellectual property contribution to Oerth Bio and BCS made an in-kind intellectual property contribution to Oerth Bio.
+In addition, BCS committed and subsequently made cash contributions to Oerth Bio totaling \$56.0 million.
+Under the joint venture agreement, we have no obligation to provide additional funding and our ownership interest will not be diluted from future contributions from BCS.

-Our and BCS's ownership interest in Oerth, and the accompanying rights and obligations as members of Oerth, are governed by an amended and restated limited liability company agreement, or LLC Agreement, by and among us, BCS and Oerth.
-Oerth is generally governed by a board of managers, or the JV Board, which is comprised of four voting members, two of which have been designated by us and two of which have been designated by BCS.
+Our and BCS's ownership interest in Oerth Bio, and the accompanying rights and obligations as members of Oerth Bio, are governed by an amended and restated limited liability company agreement, or LLC Agreement, by and among us, BCS and Oerth Bio.
+Oerth Bio is generally governed by a board of managers, or the JV Board, which is comprised of four voting members, two of which have been designated by us and two of which have been designated by BCS.
 JV Board decisions will generally be made by majority vote of the managers, with each manager having one vote.
 Certain matters will require the consent of both BCS and the Company or both of their designated managers on the JV Board.
+As Oerth Bio is jointly controlled by us and BCS, we account for our ownership interest using the equity method of accounting.